opera-phd/GitVault/content/private/private-test.md

 ## result
 It is working!
 Even the locally published site displays the 404 page -- that I need to configure, by the way.
 ## second result
 I am editing this in the online editor to learn about the pull requests.
 The next thing that I will do now.
 And now I understand why I have no save button, but a commit changes.
+Since the pull request process was not very clear, maybe they changed interface, I will practice again.